 5.8 FPR PD27A para 2.5 permits the use of e-bundles in a hearing before a High Court judge with that judge's permission and in other cases or classes of case as have been approved by the Designated Family Judge for the relevant area with the agreement of the President of the Family Division and in accordance with the local arrangements.
 For financial remedies work, Mostyn J has issued Financial Remedies Courts - e-bundles protocol dated 3 March 2020 which provides for the use of e-bundles in financial remedies cases.
 This protocol is substantially repeated in the Protocol for Remote Hearings in the Family Court and Family Division of the High Court (see Appendix 1).
-Within this context there is a need for approval to be sought from the Designated Family Judges with the agreement of the President of the Family Division for the use of e-bundles in the remote hearing class of cases where this has not already been done.
 By an email dated 23 March 2020 the President of the Family Division made clear that "I am today by this email giving a blanket approval DFJs to approve the use of e-bundles in all remote hearings held pursuant to my guidance of 19 March 2020".